Khaleelur-Rahman/EduAi/RAG_README.md

 ## Overview

-This document describes the RAG (Retrieval-Augmented Generation) implementation that extends your WhatsApp AI Tutor to provide accurate, grounded science lessons for children aged 6-12.
+This document describes the RAG (Retrieval-Augmented Generation) implementation that extends your EduBot to provide accurate, grounded science lessons for children aged 6-12.

 ## Architecture